 Pest description and crop damage Adult thrips are small (about 0.04 inch long at maturity), slender insects with fringed wings.
 They are generally white when young but brown or black when mature.
 Larvae are very tiny and difficult to distinguish without magnification.
 In apples, thrips feed on developing fruits which causes a white "pansy spot" to develop.

 Manage weedy vegetation within and around the orchard (especially blackberry, mustard and radish).
-Do not mow cover crops or weeds when stink bugs are present, since mowing may cause thrips to disperse to the fruit trees.
+Do not mow cover crops or weeds, since mowing may cause thrips to disperse to the fruit trees.

 Management-chemical control: HOME USE

 - azadirachtin (neem oil)-Some formulations are OMRI-listed for organic use.

 - carbaryl-Highly toxic to bees.

 - gamma-cyhalothrin-Highly toxic to bees.